 Pensacola departed Norfolk 15 January 1935 to join the Pacific Fleet arriving San Diego, her new home port, 30 January.
 Fleet problems ranged to Hawaii, one cruise took her to Alaska, and combined fleet maneuvers returned her briefly to the Caribbean Sea before she sailed 5 October 1939 to base at Pearl Harbor, arriving the 12th.
 Maneuvers frequently found the cruiser off Midway and French Frigate Shoals, and she made one voyage to Guam.

 Pensacola departed Pearl Harbor 29 November 1941 with a convoy bound for Manila in the Philippines.
-After the in famous raid on Pearl Harbor, the convoy was deverted to Australia, entering Brisbane Harbor 7 January 1942.
+After the infamous raid on Pearl Harbor, the convoy was diverted to Australia, entering Brisbane Harbor 7 January 1942.
 Pensacola returned to Pearl Harbor 19 January and put to sea 5 February to patrol the approaches to the Samoan Islands.
-On 17 February 1942 she rendezvoused off Samoa with Carrier Task Force II, built around the aircraft carrier Lexington (CV-2).
+On 17 February 1942 she rendezvoused off Samoa with Carrier Task Force 11, built around the aircraft carrier Lexington (CV-2).